Saad-Noor/Bulk-Email-Snippet-/README.md

 # Bulk-Email-Snippet
-This Program will send out emails to recipients from a huge list (1 Mio entries) in a performant way.
+This Program will send out emails to recipients from a huge list (1 Mio entries) in a performant way Node JS.